-Our goal is to present students with a positive learning environment that encourages the creative, responsible, interdisciplinary and independent thinking necessary for understanding and effectively responding to local, regional, and global environmental challenges.
-The ENVSTD concentration at SUA can be an effective preparation for graduate school and environmental careers in government, advocacy organizations, and in business.
-With further preparation, students may progress to careers in environmental law, medicine, and economics, as well as environmental research, urban and regional planning, and resource management.
+Our goal is to present students with a positive learning environment that encourages the creative, responsible, interdisciplinary, and independent thinking necessary for understanding and effectively responding to local, regional, and global environmental challenges.
+The Environmental Studies Concentration at SUA can be an effective preparation for graduate school and environmental careers in government, consulting, advocacy organizations, and business.
+Students may progress to careers in environmental law, public health, medicine, economics, environmental research, urban and regional planning, geospatial analysis, sustainability management, renewable energy, environmental management, and resource management.